marionleborgne/machine_learning/README.md

-#Machine Learning with Map Reduce using the MRjob framework
+#Welcome to my Machine Learning Toolbox

+- `ml_basic_toolkit`: simple and lightweight reference for using the scikit learn library
-Using MRJob to build scalable ML algos.
+- `map_reduce`: Using MRJob to build scalable ML algos.

-##Stratified Sampling

-See `code/stratified_sampling` for an implementation of Stratified Sampling.

-Read more about Stratified Sampling with MapReduce in my [blog post](http://ebrain.io/stratified-sampling/) at **ebrain.io**
+- `deep_learning`: Deep Learning with Octave.

+See `map_reducedocs/stratified_sampling` for a simple presentation given during Mike Bowles's class @ Hacker Dojo "Machine Learning on BigData using MapReduce".
+See `